PlayFab/gsdk/UnityGsdk/README.md

 You can drag the `PlayFabSDK` folder to your Unity project.
 After that, you need to enable the scripring directive `ENABLE_PLAYFABSERVER_API` on your Build settings, like in [this screenshot](https://user-images.githubusercontent.com/8256138/81462605-a6d7ac80-9168-11ea-9748-110ed01095c2.png)

+### Heartbeats are failing when I run in container mode (no heartbeat error), what should I do?

+GSDK sends game server heartbeats to the PlayFab VmAgent process (which is in the same VM as the game server) using plain HTTP calls.
+Unity disallows that by default, but you can enable it in "project settings > player > other settings > allow downloads over http".